 Reverse osmosis is a type of filtration system that is used to treat unfiltered tap water.
 Water flows from one side of the RO membrane to the other, removing all contaminants and impurities, making the water safe for drinking.

-People often ask questions about how reverse osmosis water filters work and how effective they are to use.
+People often ask questions about how does reverse osmosis water filter work and how effective they are to use.
 Here, we will outline all the necessary information about reverse osmosis filters so that you can make an informed decision when it comes to making your purchase.